 Eric Heginbotham is a senior political scientist at the RAND Corporation specializing in East Asian security issues.
+Heginbotham is also a professor at the Pardee RAND Graduate School.
 He has recently led RAND projects assessing U.S. engagement opportunities and challenges in Southeast Asia and on U.S. and Chinese relative military capabilities.
 Heginbotham has co-authored or edited several books, most recently Chinese and Indian Strategic Behavior: Growing Power and Alarm (Cambridge University Press, 2012), and has published articles on Japanese and Chinese foreign policy and strategic issues in Foreign Affairs, International Security, Current History, and The National Interest.

 Before coming to RAND in 2005, Heginbotham was a senior fellow of Asia studies at the Council on Foreign Relations.
 He taught as a visiting faculty member of Boston College's Political Science Department and served for 16 years in the U.S. Army Reserves and National Guard.
 He is fluent in Japanese and Chinese.
 Heginbotham received his B.A. from Swarthmore College and his Ph.D. from the Massachusetts Institute of Technology.